 Supplies

-Vitality Cleaning Co is responsible for providing cleaning products such as glass cleaner, floor cleaner, toilet cleaner, disinfecting agents, dusting agents, etc. Any specific product(s) the client prefers must be supplied at the expense of the client.
-If agreed upon, Vitality may furnish preferred items followed by invoicing separate from services for full reimbursement.
+Vitality Cleaning Co is responsible for providing cleaning products such as glass cleaner, floor cleaner, toilet cleaner, disinfecting agents, dusting agents, etc. Vitality may furnish preferred items followed by invoicing separate from services for full reimbursement.

-Upon request, Vitality Cleaning Co may furnish consumable products inclusive of but not limited to: toilet tissue, paper towels, Kleenex tissue, trash liners, hand soap, etc. and is to invoice separate from services.
-Otherwise, the client is to provide their own consumable products.
+It is the Client’s responsibility to furnish their own consumable products such as toilet tissue, paper towels, Kleenex tissue, trash liners, hand soap, etc. Vitality Cleaning Co may furnish consumable products and will invoice separate from services.

 Equipment